 There are actually a wide variety of pronouns and for people to identify with.
 You can see how limiting formal honorifics to Miss, Mrs., Ms., and Mr. is likely not enough.

-HONORIFICS & TRADITIONALLY ASSOCIATED PRONOUNS
+HONORIFICS & COMMONLY ASSOCIATED PRONOUNS

 Here are a few of the most commonly used honorifics in the English language.
 Individuals who hold additional professional, or religious titles, such as Rabbis or Christian clergy, will have different honorifics.